 1. Camera- A device that stores and records images.

-3. Camera Lens- Is an optical lens or assembly of lenses used in conjunction with a camera body.
+2. Photography- The activity or art of capturing still or moving pictures.3.
+Camera Lens- Is an optical lens or assembly of lenses used in conjunction with a camera body.

 4. Optical Lens- A device with perfect or approximate axial symmetry which transmits and refracts light.